 While I have always been involved with music, I am also a great fan and supporter of all the other arts, including film, visual arts, dance and drama, and Catamount helps to bring it all to the Northeast Kingdom.
 I am most excited about two areas of recent growth for us: the first is in the area of partnerships with other institutions and organizations, which has enabled us to increase the breadth of programming that we help to bring to our area; the second is the new focus on free and low cost community events and programs which will enable and encourage all members of our regional community to participate in and experience a wide variety of arts programs.
 Catamount Arts is an incredible organization, and a great asset to our region, and I am delighted to be a part of it!”

-After divorcing, I ran a private summer art program for kids and started a Portrait Through the Mail business with commissions from around the country.
-Both were highly appreciated by kids and customers, but advantageous financially?
-No.
+After working as Artist in Residence at St. Johnsbury Academy in 1988-89, she ran a private summer art program for children and adults and started a Portraits Through the Mail business with commissions from around the country.

-My endeavors outside my field have included being Chairman of the Barnet Planning Commission, Chairman of the Barnet Zoning Board, a Member of the Community Advisory Board for Planned Parenthood of Vermont, Member of the Board of Directors for Northern Counties Health Centers and Chief Editorial Writer and Illustrator for the Newsletter for Umbrella, Inc.
+Her endeavors outside her field have included being Chairman of the Barnet Planning Commission, Chairman of the Barnet Zoning Board, a Member of the Community Advisory Board for Planned Parenthood of Vermont, Member of the Board of Directors for Northern Counties Health Centers.

 Scott Campbell is a building designer and energy efficiency specialist living in St. Johnsbury.
 He has been a Catamount Arts Board member since 2010.
 His background is as a carpenter, contractor, and designer/builder; he managed a four-county Weatherization Assistance Program in Burlington for about 12 years.
 He is currently administering a “deep-energy retrofit” program for affordable multi-family housing statewide.